Connect privately on your Android

 The Internet Engineering Task Force (IETF), which designs the backbone technologies of the internet, came up with IPv6 about a decade ago.
 It has a potential pool of 340 undecillion addresses — that’s the number 340 followed by 36 zeroes — meaning we can (in theory) never run out of addresses.
 It is slowly replacing IPv4, but for now, the two co-exist.

 There are two types of IP addresses: external, or public IP addresses; and internal, also called local or private addresses.
-Your internet service provider (ISP) – the people whom you pay for online access – gives you the external address.
-When you surf the web, the receiving site needs to know who is connecting to it (for traffic-monitoring reasons), and your external IP address is how your ISP introduces you to the site.
+Your internet service provider (ISP) gives you your external address.
+When you surf the web, the site you're visiting needs to know who you are (for traffic-monitoring reasons).
+Your ISP uses your external IP address to introduce you to the website and establish the connection.

-Here’s what matters: In all likelihood, you have a different IP address internally than you do on the public internet.
+Here’s what matters: In most cases, you'll have a different IP address internally than you do on the public internet.
 Your local IP address represents your device on its network, and your public IP address is the face of your network to the greater internet.

 The post office uses your physical address as a marker for the real-world location of a person, residence, or business.
 It’s how mail is routed.
 It’s where you reside.
 It’s how others know where to find you.

 All of these descriptions apply to an IP address, in a digital way.
-An IP address is where a computer resides – in a virtual sense, not by GPS coordinates.
-The IP address may identify your own computer, a favorite website, a network server, or even a device (such as a webcam).
+An IP address is where a computer resides, in a virtual sense.
+IP addresses may identify your own computer, a favorite website, a network server, or even a device (such as a webcam).

 IP addresses are especially important for sending and receiving information.
 They route internet traffic where it needs to go, and they direct emails to your inbox.